lanl/pymplot/README.md

 The installed links to executables are installed at $HOME/bin, with names `x_showmatrix`, `x_showcontour`, `x_showwiggle`, etc. Please make sure that $HOME/bin is in your system path.

-You also need to have `numpy`, `scipy`, `matplotlib` in your Python distribution.
+You also need to have `numpy`, `scipy`, `matplotlib`, and `pyvista` in your Python distribution.

-Currently, Windows platform is not supported due to technical reasons.
+Currently, Windows platforms are not supported due to technical reasons.

+## Documentation
+You can type `x_show...` in the commond line to check the meaning of arguments.

 ## Examples

-Please refer to the ruby script in the example directory to reproduce the examples in the paper draft.
+Please refer to the ruby script (`example/test.rb`) to reproduce some of the examples in the paper draft.

 ## License

-The **pymplot** package is distributed under the `BSD license`.
+**pymplot** is distributed under the `BSD license`.
 See details in LICENSE.

 ## Reporting Bugs or Suggest Improvements

-Report bugs at https://github.com/lanl/pymplot/issues.
+Report bugs [here](https://github.com/lanl/pymplot/issues).
 If you are reporting a bug, please include:

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

 The author welcomes functionality improvement/extension suggestions.
 If you are suggesting an improvement/extension, please include:

-* Detailed description of the suggested functionality(ies).
+* A detailed description of the suggested functionality(ies).